Best Dual Screen Laptop for Stock Trading

 However, this isn't the priciest stock trading laptop I've seen.
 The HP ZBook Studio G7 has a cheaper beginning price, while the Acer ConceptD 7 is significantly more expensive on the high end, and I'd argue that the ZenBook Pro Duo 15 is probably even more functional, albeit not as powerful.

-The Asus ZenBook Pro Duo 15's design will stand out regardless, but there are a few other features that will make it a laptop you'll want to show off.
+The Asus ZenBook Pro Duo 15's design will stand out regardless, but there are a few other features that will make it a laptop you'll want to show off as it's the Best Dual Screen Laptop for Stock Trading.

 The chassis is a tough, well-made item with a pleasing celestial blue brushed magnesium-aluminum finish that is appealing to the eye, which serves as a great introduction to the rest of the world before the secondary display, which lifts up to a comfortable angle when the lid is opened.